benhook1013/space-game/lib/components/README.md

   when it needs game context.
 - Use simple hit boxes like `CircleHitbox` or `RectangleHitbox` with `HasCollisionDetection` on the game.
-- Shared mixins like `DebugHealthText` provide common behaviours such as rendering health values while in debug mode.
+- Shared mixins like `DebugHealthText` and `DamageFlash` provide common behaviours such as rendering health values in debug mode or flashing sprites when taking damage.
 - Pull tunable values from `constants.dart` and asset references from `assets.dart`.
 - Bullet, asteroid and enemy components use small object pools to reduce